Lavi54/Dynamic-Stablecoin-Evaluation-Framework/Dynamic-Risk-Framework.md

 (Source: [Twitter](https://twitter.com/chainlinkgod/status/1528954630813667328))

-As of today, there is no stablecoin that embodies all three simultaneously at scale.
-Typically, stablecoin projects neglect one component in favor of the other two.
-For instance, USDC and USDT are 100% custodial and centralized.
-The collateral backing these stables is stored off-chain and custodied by centralized entities.
+As of today, no stablecoin embodies all three simultaneously at scale.
+Typically, stablecoin projects neglect one component in favour of the other two.
+For instance, USDC and USDT are highly scalable and the most used stablecoin.
+But they are 100% custodial and centralized.
+The collateral that is backing these stables is stored off-chain and custody is with centralized entities.
 This poses the risk of a single point of failure.
 Moreover, this setup is not censorship-resistant.
 Circle has already blacklisted certain addresses from using their stablecoin USDC.

-MakerDAO’s DAI, for instance, was initially targeted to be a fully decentralized stablecoin.
-This objective was relinquished over the past years, as the community had difficulties scaling the project when only accepting ETH or WBTC as collateral.
+DAI, for instance, was initially targeted to be a fully decentralized stablecoin.
+However, this objective was relinquished over the years, as the community had difficulties scaling the project when only accepting ETH as collateral.
 To solve this, they started to accept centralized USDC as backing.
-As a result, DAI is actually more like wUSDC, with over 60% of DAI being backed by USDC.
+As a result, some say that DAI is more like wUSDC, with over 60% of DAI being backed by USDC.
+While Maker is a decentralized protocol, it has to rely on centralized collateral.
+Moreover, it uses over-collateralized CDP’s to ensure security and price stability.
+This makes DAI capital inefficient.
+Meaning that more value has to be locked than can be issued in DAI.

-There is also the tragic example of Terra and UST.
+There is also the drastic example of Terra and UST.
 This project scaled very fast and it was somewhat decentralized.
 But to achieve this, the project applied a reflexive backing system, with LUNA as the only collateral.
 LUNA was minted or burned, depending on the demand for UST.
-Essentially, this led to a deathspiral event, when UST depegged and more LUNA had to minted than the market was able to absorb.
+Essentially, this led to a death-spiral event, when UST depegged and more LUNA had to be minted than the market was able to absorb.
+In other words, UST neglected price stability for the sake of scalability.

-In conclusion, we found that this trilemma provides a suitedable foundation to create a review framework.
-It’s a fair compromise to base the evaluation on, as all stablecoin projects have to face these three issues in their initial design.
-Of course, there are more issues and risk vectors in the actual implementation, hence we will augment the scoring system with additional categories.
+In conclusion, we found that this trilemma provides a suitable foundation to create a review framework.
+It’s a fair compromise to base the evaluation on, as all stablecoin projects have to face these same three issues in their initial design.
+We believe that an evaluation system should award the projects that solve these problems well.

-## Stablecoin Classification

-To facilitate the differentiation between stablecoin projects, we use a classification system.
-This will provide high-level separation including subcategories.
-In our framework, we are going to use the following four stablecoins categories.

-1. **Custodial Stablecoins**

-    These are stablecoins where they assets are stored off-chain.
-Typically one centralized entity has custody of the collateral assets (examples: USDT, USDC).

-2. **Non-custodial Stablecoins**

-    This category includes all stablecoin protocols that have their collateral on-chain.
-This is typically referred to as non-custodial, meaning that the collateral is held by smart contracts (examples: DAI, LUSD, sUSD).

-3. **Algorithmic Stablecoins**

-    This category refers to fully algorithmic “stablecoins” that don’t require collateral-backing.
-Some see this as the holy grail of stablecoins.
-However, the quotationmarks hint to the fact that none of these projects have achieved price stability so far (examples: AMPL, ESD)

-4. **Hybrid Stablecoins**

-    This last category encompasses projects that apply a mix of algorithmic and collateral-backed methods to create a stable asset (examples: FRAX).

-The next tiers to differentiate stablecoin projects take into consideration the collateralization ratio, the collateral type, and finally their issuer type.
-At the end of this document is a full overview of the categoriaztion including some examples.
+Of course, there are more issues and risk vectors in the actual implementation and we have augmented the scoring system with additional scoring categories.
+The next section will explain all categories in more detail.

-## Stablecoin Evaluation Framework Description
+## Evaluation Framework Overview

-This final section will provide an in-depth description of the evaluation framework designed to measure the quality and risks of stablecoin projects.
-Initially, the review will consist of five main categories, which will be described in more detail below.
+In its first version, the review framework will assess stablecoins based on five main categories.
+As mentioned above, the first three categories are based on the stablecoin trilemma.
+They aim to evaluate how well a project solves each of the three problems described above.
+The fourth category is used to provide an in-depth understanding of the collateral that is backing the stablecoin.
+The last category aims to provide insights into the technical quality of the protocol.

-### Decentralization Score
+### 1. Decentralization

+The first section of the framework tries to evaluate a protocol's path to decentralization.
+While decentralization can be understood and defined in different ways, it is mainly the opposite (i.e. centralization)that makes this section quantifiable.
+For instance, while there is no agreement yet on what “full decentralization” looks like, there is agreement that only 10 nodes securing a network is considered a centralized blockchain.

+In the same manner, we try to measure how “decentralized” a stablecoin project is.
+The first question will focus on the issuer of the token.
+On one side there are centralized stablecoin issuers and on the other DAO-governed stablecoin cannot be controlled by one single entity (or a group of few actors).

+The second pillar is the stablecoin users.
+For this question, the wealth distribution can provide insights into who’s using the stablecoin.
+Finally, the collateral decentralization ratio (CDR) measures the centralization risk of the collateral.
+Collateral with excessive off-chain risk (e.g. fiat-backed stables or custodial assets such as gold/oil etc.) is considered to be 0% decentralized.
+ETH as well as certain reward tokens such as AAVE or CRV are counted as 100% decentralized.

+### 2. Scalability / Capital Efficiency

+Measuring effective scalability as in “its potential for exponential and fast growth”, requires the placement of proxy indicators.
+Hence, we use a project's current adoption rate as the foundation to measure its potential for sustainable and exponential growth.

+The adoption can easily be measured by evaluating a project’s user base, market share, and average daily transactions.
+Further, the acceptance of a stablecoin as means of payment is indicated by how widely it is adapted as a trading pair or other DeFi-related use cases.
+Thus, CEX listings, DEX pools, as well as lending pools, and yield-generating vaults are considered and awarded.

+### 3. Price Stability

+The last of the three trilemma components is mainly measured by looking at a project's historic performance.
+It can be argued that crypto markets had their fair share of black swan events, market distress, and high volatility.
+Thus, considering historic performance is deemed as a good indicator of the stablecoins price stability.

+In addition, a confidence rating is given concerning the project's stability mechanisms.
+In general, multiple mechanisms that complement each other and that are well incentivized are considered safer than just relying on arbitrage for example.
+Over-collateralization, for instance, is considered to be safer than 1:1 or under-collateralization.

+### 4. Collateral Quality

+The underlying collateral is another essential part.
+It touches on all three aspects of the stablecoin trilemma.
+For instance, when using centrally issued currencies as backing, it influences the decentralization ratio.
+Relying on collateral with low availability can impact the scalability of the project.
+And when using highly volatile or low-quality tokens to back the stablecoin, it can affect the price stability.

+Essentially, this section measures the quality of the collateral by dividing it into quality tiers.
+However, collateral cannot be looked at in isolation, which is why the structure - or collateral diversification - is equally important.
+As mentioned above, capital efficiency also plays a key role, whereby over-collateralization is deemed inefficient.
+Highly volatile collateral is also deemed less “fit for purpose” than more stable collateral.

+Finally, the section also evaluates a project's transparency, by defining how easy it is to “audit” the collateral, i.e. to confirm that the backing is actually there.

+### 5. Technical Security

+As with all projects that rely on smart contracts, code quality, and technical sophistication is very important risk vectors.
+Most hacks or exploits happen due to technical issues and unheeding security.

+While technical security is a field of investigation in itself, some proxy metrics can be abstracted to get a fair impression of a project's technical safety.
+The first is smart contract audits, which are measured by looking at the number of audits, the time passed, and finally combined with a subjective statement on the audit firm's reputation.
+Another important measure to prevent smart contract vulnerabilities is bug bounty programs.
+This can again easily be quantified by looking at the dollar amount of the bounty in relation to the TVL that the protocol holds.
+Finally, testing can help to circumvent economic as well as technical issues.
+Hence, thorough testing and verification processes are taken into account.

+Lastly, this section has a unique section that can result in minus points.
+That is, the hack or exploit penalty will subtract a certain amount from the protocol’s total score, depending on the amount and severity of the exploits.

+## Closing Statement

+As mentioned above, this risk framework aims to be as objective as possible.
+It also aims to be dynamic.
+Thus, we start with a rather lean version.
+We forgo the inclusion of other relevant dimensions, to first prove the viability of this basic version.
+Other fundamental aspects such as team, governance, partnerships, or regulatory risks shall be added in later versions.
+The current version is also limited by data availability.
+That is, in order for this framework to become fully dynamic and independent of manual updates, it requires the right data streams to feed its algorithm.
+This first iteration still relies on a few manual and rather subjective scoring components, however, already now the majority of the scores can be retrieved directly on-chain or from certain data providers.

+Furthermore, we also aim to introduce the evaluation of yield-bearing synthetic stablecoin representations, such as aDAI or cUSDC for instance.
+This will require the rather extensive evaluation of the lending protocol (e.g. Aave and Compound), which is also deferred to a later stage of this project.
+However, in combination, this will then allow a full risk-return rating system.
+In other words, yield can be put in contrast to its associated risk.
+This will be powerful.